PaviG128/E-Commerce-Assignment-3/README.md

 3. CLI Interface:
 •	On starting the application, we display a menu with options such as:
-1. List all products
+->List all products
-2. Add a product to the cart
+->Add a product to the cart
-3. View cart
+->View cart
-4. Place an order
+->Place an order
-5. View order history
+->View order history
-6. Exit
+->Exit
 •	Depending on the user's choice, perform the corresponding action, and then it will return to the menu.

 4. Running the app